|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Precise data for 2019 shows that global green house gas (GHG) emissions are increasing, not decreasing.
 The decade ending in 2019 was the hottest on record.
 In spite of pseudo-political agreements the GHG emission problem is getting worse, not better.

-In Canada the Liberal government has repudiated its 2015 commitments made in Paris by approving a pipeline for tripling of tar sand oil exports and has promoted other tar sand development projects.
+In Canada the Liberal government has repudiated its 2015 commitments made in Paris by approving a pipeline for tripling of tar sand oil exports and has approved other fossil fuel development projects.
 These policies will make meaningful Canadian CO2 emission reduction impossible.

 Even if CO2 emission is stopped immediately the time frame for natural decay of the atmospheric and ocean CO2 concentrations to former levels is many thousands of years.
 There is a circum-polar albedo feedback mechanism related to average snow and ice cover which will likely lock planet Earth in a hot state for hundreds of thousands of years into the future.